lots-of-things/twitter-for-hipster/README.md

 I forked this project from [Thomas Wang](https://twitter.com/ThomasWang)'s [Minimal Theme](https://github.com/thomaswang/minimal-twitter).
 His add-on minimalizes my Twitter experience and is also an essential twitter add-on for any good hipster on Twitter.

-This is just my personal hipterization, but I'm open to extensions that remove more of the middle of the road, easily digestible content from my timeline.
+This is just my personal hipsterization, but I'm open to extensions that remove more of the middle of the road, easily digestible content from my timeline.

 ## Support the original Minimal Twitter project!